Santag207/Santag207/README.md

 <picture> <img width="10%" align="right" alt="Github" src="https://media.giphy.com/media/TEnXkcsHrP4YedChhA/giphy.gif"/> </picture>

-I am a passionate and creative System Engineering student currently in my sixth semester.
-I excel in teamwork and am known for my flexibility and eagerness to learn new technologies and methodologies.
-My experience in programming has enabled me to develop innovative and efficient solutions, and I am always looking for opportunities to improve and complement my existing knowledge.
-I am committed to continuous growth and excellence in my field.
-I also have a strong affinity for data management and a quick learning ability in any environment.
+I am a passionate and creative student of Systems Engineering currently in the sixth semester.
+I excel at teamwork and am characterized by my flexibility and eagerness to learn new technologies and methodologies.
+My programming experience has allowed me to develop innovative and efficient solutions, and I am always looking for opportunities to improve and complement my existing knowledge.
+I am committed to continued growth and excellence in my field.
+I also have a great affinity for data management, basic knowledge of graph programming along with its implementation, and a quick learning ability in any environment.

 ### Others Thinks About Me: